NipunRaj96/talexa/README.md

 # 💼 Talexa – Because CGPA isn’t everything.
+(Ongoing)

 **Talexa** is an AI-powered resume analysis tool designed to help recruiters find the right talent based on **skills** and **experience**, not just CGPA or academic scores.
 It simplifies the shortlisting process by matching resumes with the job's actual requirements — all with minimal input and a shareable link.